aschmidtphil/aschmidtphil/README.md

 # Hi there 👋

-# Welcome to my github page!
+# Welcome to my GitHub page!
 **I'm Alexander and I'm a passionate Data Analyst and Scientist from germany**

 - 🔭 **I’m currently working on**: Exploring advanced data analytics techniques and honing my machine learning skills through projects and real-world data challenges.